EMIT-leadership-development/emit/_programs/health-leaders.md

   have completed this program you will be able to…
 motivation: >-
   Core leadership competencies are crucial in their sphere of influence and must be taught to Health Care leaders.
+Emit invests in the leadership and ethical competencies of Health workers.
 status: planned
 entrance: Explain the entrance requirements for this program
 delivery: Describe how the program is delivered